 The idea for Peddle My Wheels came from a business I ran that involved selling children's second hand items.
 It soon became clear there was a high quantity of outgrown, no longer used, children's bikes that people did not know what to do with.
 I started collecting these bikes and refurbishing and selling them, providing a decent stock of low cost bikes for children and preventing these old bikes going to waste.

-Peddle My Wheels is often considered a charity, social enterprise or community interest company but is actually a private limited company.
+Although Peddle My Wheels is structured much like a social enterprise, we are actually a private limited company.
 This is an important distinction as part of our project is to show that business can be self-sustaining and profitable whilst prioritising an environmentally and ethically responsible code of practice.
-It is a theme I am particularly interested in and if you have any comments or would like to discuss anything about this or the company's work please email firstname.lastname@example.org
+This includes re-investment of profits into ethically and environmentally responsible schemes, restricting shareholder profit share, operating a fair wage scheme and only offering products and services that will have a positive impact on the environment.
+This is a theme I am particularly interested in and if you have any comments or would like to discuss anything about this or the company's work please email firstname.lastname@example.org